Raaghav-1824/frontend-assignments/README.md

 # Frontend Assignments

+# Frontend Assignments

-This repository contains all my frontend projects, organized in separate subfolders.
-Each project demonstrates skills in **HTML, CSS, JavaScript, React, Redux, and TypeScript**.
+This repository contains all my small frontend projects and assignments, organized in separate subfolders.
+Each project is for **learning and practice purposes** and demonstrates skills in **HTML, CSS, JavaScript, React, Redux, and TypeScript**.

 ## Projects Included